-- a.
+a.
 LDSPF installed in rim or band joist applications shall be in continuous contact with all framing members of the rim joist framed assembly.
-SPF shall extend from the underside of the floor deck above to air barrier of the wall assembly below. - b.
-R-Value shall be determined as set out in Section A-1.3.1.
+SPF shall extend from the underside of the floor deck above to air barrier of the wall assembly below.

-A-1.4 Foam Plastic Insulating Sheathing (FPIS)
+4. Foam Plastic Insulating Sheathing (FPIS)